decyphertek-io/decyphertek/docs/Mastadon.md

     $ bundle config without 'development test'
     $ bundle install -j$(getconf _NPROCESSORS_ONLN)
     $ yarn install --pure-lockfile
-    # Need to set a domain name , unclear if 127.0.0.1 works?
+    # Need to set a domain name , unclear if 127.0.0.1 works? / nginx produces error if set to 127.0.0.1
+    # Looks like there is a lot of depency issues or outdated errors.
     $ RAILS_ENV=production bundle exec rake mastodon:setup
     # config stored .env.production
     # Example